Medically reviewed by Drugs.com. Last updated on Jan 14, 2022.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-Store the medicine in the refrigerator.
-You may store the medicine at room temperature and must be used within 3 months of being taken out of the refrigerator.
+You may also store this medicine at room temperature but it must be used within 3 months of being taken out of the refrigerator.

 It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

 This medicine may cause hypomagnesemia (low magnesium levels in the blood).
 Check with your doctor right away if you have drowsiness, loss of appetite, mood or mental changes, muscle spasms (tetany) or twitching, seizures, nausea or vomiting, trembling, or unusual tiredness or weakness.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.